reportportal/docs/src/md/src/GettingStarted/Integrations.md

 #### Add new project RALLY integration

-If each projects need different RALLY configurations, you need to unlink a project from Global configurations and add a project configurations.
+If each project needs different RALLY configurations, you need to unlink a project from Global configurations and add a project configuration.
 It means that now when new global integration will be added to the ReportPortal, it would not apply to the unlinked project.

 For that,

-1. Login as ADMIN or Project Manager
+1. Login as an ADMIN or Project Manager

 2. Go to Project Settings > Integrations

 3. Click on the RALLY integration pannel

-4. Click on "Unlink and setup mannually"
+4. Click on "Unlink and setup manually"

 5. Fill and confirm authorization form